 (Photo by HBO)

-We gathered a list of all the TV premieres from the spring – series, miniseries, as well as TV movies – and ranked them by Tomatometer.
+We gathered a list of all the TV premieres from the spring and summer – series, miniseries, as well as TV movies – and ranked them by Tomatometer.

 The list below tracks every new TV season or streaming movie from the beginning of spring — April 1 for organizational purposes — that got at least 10 critic reviews for TV shows and 20 critic reviews for TV movies.